theo-armour/2025/blog/2025-07-27-heroic-pivot.md

 ## Preface

 Looking back on what I wrote yesterday, there's nothing that I could say is wrong about it.
 But that does not mean that it cannot fail.
-You can be completely right and nonetheless fail.
+You can be completely right and nonetheless create something tht fails.

 Just below are some observations on yesterday's writing, followed by some possible pivots.